rafael-santiago/eutherpe/doc/README.md

-# Escolha o seu destino / Chose your destiny
+# Escolha o seu destino / Choose your destiny

 - [Você fala português?](MANUAL-PT.md)
 - [Are you not portuguese speaker?](MANUAL-EN.md)